 Jamie has spent many years guiding and teaching in western Canada where he makes his home, but an avid traveller at heart he may be found parts of the year as far away as Patagonia, the Indian Himalaya, or the High Arctic where he leads trekking, paddling, and ski adventures.

-Jamie is a professional ACMG Ski Guide, CAA Level 2 Professional member, and telemark Ski Instructor.
+Jamie is a professional ACMG Ski Guide, Hiking Guide, CAA Level 2 Professional member, and telemark Ski Instructor.

 Craig has been ski touring and ski mountaineering for more than 25 years and has completed numerous multi-week ski traverses in BC's West Coast Mountains and the Chugach of Alaska.